AWegnerGitHub/awegnergithub.github.io-content/2024_02_19_install_mobile_security_framework.md

 ## Introduction

 I recently needed to poke around an APK.
-I'd done this sort of thing before, but it's been years so the process of setting up an Android environment was unfamilar.
+I'd done this sort of thing before, but it's been years so the process of setting up an Android environment was unfamiliar.
 Instead of spending a day reimmersing myself for what was (hopefully) going to be a 10-15 minute thing, I turned to another tool: [Mobile Security Framework][1] (also known as MobSF)

 ## Setting up Docker